elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Work from a plan

 >"Good work has parts: beginning, middle, and ending...
-The reader who sees the big parts is more likely to remember to whole story."
+The reader who sees the big parts is more likely to remember to whole story." ~ Roy Peter Clark
->—Roy Peter Clark

 Note: